epwalsh/nlp-models/README.md

 ## Datasets

+- Greetings: A simple made-up dataset of greetings (the source sentences) and replies (the target sentences).
+The greetings are things like "Hi, my name is Jon Snow" and the replies are in the format "Nice to meet you, Jon Snow!".
+This is completely artificial and is just meant to show the usefullness of the copy mechanism in CopyNet.
 - [NL2Bash](http://arxiv.org/abs/1802.08979): A challenging dataset that consists of bash one-liners along with corresponding expert descriptions.
 The goal is to translate the natural language descriptions into the bash commands.

 ## Experiments

+- Greetings dataset with CopyNet: run `make experiments/greetings/copynet.json` to train.
 - (WIP) [NL2Bash with CopyNet](./experiments/nl2bash/copynet.json): run `make experiments/nl2bash/copynet.json` to train.

 ## TODO